jgarcia2411/Jose-Garcia-Portfolio/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-black?logo=GitHub&style=plastic)](https://github.com/jgarcia2411)

+Welcome to my portfolio of school projects..

 About me:

-- I am in my last semester of the master's program in Data Analytics at George Washington Universtiy.
+I am in my last semester of the master's program in Data Analytics at George Washington Universtiy.
 This portfolio showcase my school projects in the different courses I have taken: Programming for Analytics, Applied Machine Learning, Data Analysis, and Database Management.
 I got involved analyzing mostly energy usage and consumption data sets since I have been interested in this field.
 - Learn more about me in this [medium post](https://medium.com/@garciaguerra.jl/my-journey-from-petroleum-engineering-to-data-science-a7f05919d406)

-# School Projects
+--

+<p style="text-align: center;"># School Projects</p>

 ## Forecasting Energy Demand in a Smart Home with LSTM networks